-Cable really isn’t necessary these days with streaming services like Netflix, Hulu, and Amazon Prime.
+Cable really isn’t necessary these days with streaming services like Netflix, Hulu, and Amazon Prime – check out these 5+ ways to stream TV for a fraction of the cost of cable.
 If you’re paying a costly cable bill but want to make getting out of debt a priority, now is a great time to cut ties with your cable company and save the money.
 You can easily pay for Netflix AND Hulu at a fraction of the cost and get almost the same content.
 In the same token, if you have a home phone AND a cell phone, consider dropping the home phone if it’s not 100% necessary.
 We cut the phone cord almost five years and the only thing we miss is telemarketer calls.

 3. Start a savings account